-The collective feedback from these meetings were essential in guiding the project team's development of a series of programs and recommendations aimed at improving local roadway safety.
-The contributions from the general public-expressed through public meetings and the online input map-were critical in capturing a detailed understanding of the community needs.
-This engagement was especially valuable from individuals with disabilities, parents of young children, and those lacking access to private motor vehicles, as these groups are often underrepresented in public involvement processes yet offer unique insights into roadway safety.
+The collective feedback from these meetings guided the project team's development of a series of recommendations aimed at improving local roadway safety.
+The contributions from the general public, primarily expressed through the online survey, were critical in capturing a detailed understanding of local experiences and priorities.
+This engagement was especially valuable as it facilitated input from individuals with disabilities, parents of young children, and those lacking access to private motor vehicles.
+These groups are often underrepresented in public involvement processes, but offer unique perspectives on roadway safety.